A note on \'etale atlases for Artin stacks and Lie groupoids, Poisson structures and quantisation: Abstract

 \section{Abstract}

 We explain how any Artin stack $\fX$ over $\Q$ extends to a functor on non-negatively graded commutative cochain algebras, which we think of as functions on Lie algebroids or stacky affine schemes.
 There is a notion of \'etale morphisms for these CDGAs, and Artin stacks admit \'etale atlases by stacky affines, giving rise to a small \'etale site of stacky affines over $\fX$.
-This site has the same quasi-coherent sheaves as $\fX$ and leads to efficient formulations of shifted Poisson structures, differential operators and quantisations for Artin stacks.
-There are generalisations to higher and derived stacks, and analogues for differentiable and analytic stacks.
-This note is just a slight elaboration of constructions scattered across several of the author's papers.
+This site has the same quasi-coherent sheaves as $\fX$ and leads to efficient formulations of shifted Poisson structures, differential operators and deformation quantisations for Artin stacks.
+There are generalisations to higher and derived stacks.

+We also describe analogues for differentiable and analytic stacks; in particular, a Lie groupoid naturally gives a functor on NQ-manifolds which we can use to transfer structures.
+In those settings, local diffeomorphisms and biholomorphisms are the analogues of \'etale morphisms.

+This note mostly elaborates constructions scattered across several of the author's papers, but with an emphasis on the functor of points perspective.
+New results include consistency checks showing that the induced notions of structures such as vector bundles or torsors on a stacky affine scheme coincide with familiar definitions in terms of flat connections.